itmyprofession/MPerf-Magento2/Install.md

 ### Using an other method

-Delete and follow again the installation of the module.
+Delete and follow again the installation steps of the module.